A Bayesian approach to functional regression: theory and computation: Introduction

-A major aim of this work is to motivate these models inside the functional framework, while also providing efficient techniques to apply them in practice.
+A major aim of this work is to motivate these models within the functional framework, while also providing efficient techniques to apply them in practice.
 Our main contribution is the proposal of a Bayesian approach for inference in these RKHS models, in which a prior distribution is imposed on \(\beta\) to use the posterior probabilities for prediction.
-Although setting a prior distribution on a functional space is generally a hard task, the specific parametric formulation we propose greatly facilitates this.
-Similar Bayesian schemes have recently been explored in \citet{grollemund2019bayesian} and \citet{abraham2024informative}, albeit not within a RKHS framework.
+Although placing a prior distribution on a functional space is generally a hard task, the specific parametric formulation we propose greatly facilitates this.
+Similar Bayesian schemes have recently been explored in \citet{grollemund2019bayesian} and \citet{abraham2024informative}, albeit not in a RKHS setting.
 Another set of techniques extensively studied in this context are variable selection methods, which aim to select the marginals \(\{X(t_j)\}\) of the process that better summarize it according to some optimality criterion (see \citealp{ferraty2010most} or \citealp{berrendero2016variable} by way of illustration).
 As it happens, some RKHS-based variable selection methods have already been proposed \citep[e.g.][]{bueno2019variable}, but in general they have their own dedicated algorithms and procedures.
-As will shortly become apparent, our Bayesian methodology allows us to easily isolate the marginal posterior distribution corresponding to a finite set of points \(\{t_j\}\), providing a Bayesian variable selection process along with the other prediction methods that naturally arise from the posterior.
+As will shortly become apparent, our Bayesian methodology allows us to easily isolate the marginal posterior distribution corresponding to a finite set of points \(\{t_j\}\), providing a Bayesian variable selection process along with the other prediction methods that naturally arise from our approach.